danielpclark/faster_path/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/faster_path.
+Bug reports and pull requests are welcome on GitHub at https://github.com/danielpclark/faster_path.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+[MIT License](http://opensource.org/licenses/MIT) or APACHE 2.0 at your pleasure.